Had it only been hours? It was hard to tell in the low flickering artificial light of the small rust filled metal box of a space.

 Connor kept a flat frown with his eyes low.
 An unusually stiff demeanor, at least for him.
 He handed over a bottle to the Board member.
 It looked like water.

 The Board member took it, then flourished the bottle towards me.
-“Could you release him, please.”
+“Release him, please?”
 He let out a short huff.
 “Can hardly have a conversation like this…”

 I tensed at his words, which was probably a mistake.
 Sharp stinging from the raw red imprints on my wrists.
 Tiny bleeding cuts crisscrossed the area.
 I leaned forward.
 A move my shoulders protested against.
 It was to hide tears building in my eyes.
 That didn’t stop the groan or searing pain through my back.